msg-systems/graphql-tools-types-java/README.md

 # About
 graphql-tools-types-java is the **Java** implementation of the **JavaScript** graphql-tools-types reference implementation.
-The documentation of the reference implementation can be found at [Project Github] (https://github.com/rse/websocket-framed).
+The documentation of the reference implementation can be found at (https://github.com/rse/websocket-framed).

 # Installation
 ## Maven